 Horses are larger and more domesticated.
 Donkeys are smaller and stubborn, but more sure-footed.

 Mules are a mix between a male donkey and a female horse.
-They have the sure-footedness of a donkey but the size and compliance of a horse.
+They have the sure-footedness, strength, and steadiness of a donkey but the size and compliance of a horse.

 Mules have a long history in the canyon.
 Before tourism, miners and other travelers used mules to access the canyon.